YuxinZhaozyx/siyuan-embed-excalidraw/README.md

 - [x] Support export to PDF
 - [x] Support for mobile devices
 - [x] Support dark mode
+- [ ] Support SiYuan block in Excalidraw

 > If you have additional feature requests or suggestions, feel free to [open an issue on GitHub](https://github.com/YuxinZhaozyx/siyuan-embed-excalidraw/issues) or [post in the SiYuan community](https://ld246.com/tag/siyuan) to request support for additional packages.